Carnitine Palmitoyltransferase Deficiency

 Key points about carnitine palmitoyltransferase deficiency

 - CPT deficiency is a condition that causes muscle weakness and other symptoms.
-It happens because of a problem with 1 of 2 enzymes, CPT1 or CPT2.
+It happens because of a problem with one of two enzymes, CPT1 or CPT2.

 - The condition is caused by an abnormal gene.